antrea-io/antrea/docs/feature-gates.md

 ### AntreaIPAM

 `AntreaIPAM` feature allows flexible control over Pod IP addressing.
-This can be achieved by configuring `IPPool` CRD with a desired set of IP ranges.
+This can be achieved by configuring `IPPool` CRD with a desired set of IP ranges and VLANs.
 The `IPPool` can be annotated to Namespace, Pod and PodTemplate of StatefulSet/Deployment.
 Antrea will manage IP address assignment for corresponding Pods according to `IPPool` spec.
 Refer to this [document](antrea-ipam.md) for more information.

 #### Requirements for this Feature

 As of now, this feature is supported on Linux Nodes, with IPv4, `system` OVS datapath type, and `noEncap`, `noSNAT` traffic mode.

-The IPs in the `IPPools` must be in the same "underlay" subnet as the Node IP, because inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
+The IPs in the `IPPools` without VLAN must be in the same underlay subnet as the Node IP, because inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
+`IPPools` with VLAN must not overlap with other network subnets, and the underlay network router should provide the network connectivity for these VLANs.
 Only a single IP pool can be included in the Namespace annotation.
 In the future, annotation of up to two pools for IPv4 and IPv6 respectively will be supported.

 ### Multicast